This country-specific Q&A provides an overview of Litigation laws and regulations applicable in China.

 What, if any, are the pre-action conduct requirements in your jurisdiction and what, if any, are the consequences of non-compliance?

 In general, pre-action conduct is not required in China.
-Only for employment disputes, the plaintiff shall bring a labour arbitration at the labour arbitration committee before filing of a court trial, no matter whether the plaintiff is an employer or an employee.
+Only in employment disputes, the plaintiff shall bring a labour arbitration at the labour arbitration committee before filing of a court trial, no matter whether the plaintiff is an employer or an employee.
 Otherwise the court would decline the case.
 No other pre-action requirement is needed for initiating a lawsuit in China.

 How are commercial proceedings commenced?
 Is service necessary and, if so, is this done by the court (or its agent) or by the parties?